Securities Lending Facility

 Securities lending facilities similar to this facility are operated by the State Government borrowing authorities and many overseas sovereign borrowers.

 The following is more detailed information concerning the facility:

 The AOFM manages a stock of Treasury Bonds and Treasury Indexed Bonds created and issued under the Commonwealth Inscribed Stock Act 1911 for the purpose of securities lending by the Treasurer.
 Any Treasury Bond or Treasury Indexed Bond line currently on public issue is available for borrowing via the facility.

-The aggregate face value amount of bonds available for borrowing via the facility is $5 billion.
+The total face value amount of bonds available for borrowing via the facility at any one time is limited to $5 billion.

 While every reasonable attempt will be made to meet all requests to borrow bonds through the facility, there is no commitment to fulfil all requests.